Thomas Jane: Career

 Jane did not return in the planned sequel to The Punisher.
 Lions Gate Entertainment had approved a direct sequel due to the strong sales of the film on DVD.
 However, the project lingered in development for over three years.
 Jonathan Hensleigh completed a first draft of the script before leaving the project in 2006.
 John Dahl was in talks to direct the film, but cited his dislike of the script and the reduced budget as his reasons for refusing.
 In a statement on May 15, 2007, and in two audio interviews, Jane said that he pulled out of the project due to creative differences and the studio's further reduction of the budget.

 Jane said in June 2007 that Zack Snyder had expressed interest in casting him for the role of the Comedian for the adaptation of Alan Moore's graphic novel Watchmen, but because he was too busy, he turned down the role, which was eventually given to Jeffrey Dean Morgan.
 The same year he starred in Frank Darabont's adaptation of the Stephen King novella, The Mist.
 His directorial debut was the 2009 film Dark Country, in which he also played the main character.
-In 2009, Jane starred with Ving Rhames in the crime film Give 'Em Hell, Malone, which premiered at San Diego Comic Con.
+In 2009, Jane starred with Ving Rhames in the crime film Give 'Em Hell, Malone, which premiered at San Diego Comic-Con.

 On December 18, 2008, HBO announced it was picking up the black comedy Hung, and Jane was contracted to star in the show.
 He plays the character of Ray Drecker, a high-school history teacher and basketball coach, who after attending a self-help class while being down on his luck, decides to market the large size of his penis as a path to success.
 The series was renewed for a second season, which aired in the summer of 2010.
 The show was renewed for a final season, which aired in fall of 2011.

 Jane appeared on the June/July 2010 cover of Men's Fitness magazine.
 He voiced the character Jonah Hex in an animated short as a companion piece on the Special Edition Blu-ray and two-disc Special Edition DVD release of Batman: Under the Red Hood.

-Jane had been set to play the role of a cop in Sylvester Stallone's hitman action film Headshot, but was eventually deemed not "ethnic" enough and let go.
-In a 2011 interview with Collider, Jane mentioned an upcoming film project, The Lycan.
-He described this project as a gothic werewolf romance set in a castle in the 18th century.

 On June 7, 2012, Jane released a digital EP, Don't Come Home, under the pseudonym Rusty Blades.
-At the 2012 San Diego Comic-Con International, Jane debuted an independently financed Punisher short film, Dirty Laundry, directed by Phil Joanou and co-starring Ron Perlman.
+At the 2012 San Diego Comic-Con, Jane debuted an independently financed Punisher short film, Dirty Laundry, directed by Phil Joanou and co-starring Ron Perlman.